The modulating function method for state estimation and feedback of infinite-dimensional systems: Introduction

-In this scenario, the term $\varphi_0^\top x(t)$ (interpreted as the component of $x(t)$ in the direction of $\varphi$) can be determined by capturing the input and output over the moving horizon $[t-T, t]$ and conducting (numerical) integration.
-Through a straightforward integration by parts, it becomes evident that the values of $\mu$ and $\eta$ solving the `null control problem of the adjoint system', expressed as
+Thus, $\varphi_0^\top x(t)$, which represents a component of $x(t)$ in the direction determined by $\varphi_0$, can be reconstructed from the input and output on the moving horizon $[t-T,t]$ by evaluating the integral in \eqref{eq:movhor_fin}.
+A straightforward integration by parts shows that suitable functions $\mu$ and $\eta$ are obtained by solving the following null-control problem for the adjoint system

-indeed fulfill the objective stated in \eqref{eq:movhor_fin}.
-Here, we note that, by classical systems theory, the control problem \eqref{eq:ABCDfin_dualnull} has a~solution, if \eqref{eq:ABCDfin} is an~observable system.
-Clearly, the solution to \eqref{eq:ABCDfin_dualnull} can be precomputed, making the entire process of moderate numerical complexity.
-The above adumbrated approach can be used for the following two objectives: \begin{enumerate}[(a)] \item {\bf State estimation:} By selecting a linearly independent family $(\varphi_{01},\ldots,\varphi_{0n})$ and determining corresponding null controls $\eta_1,\ldots,\eta_n$ along with outputs $\mu_1,\ldots,\mu_n$ for the adjoint system, we can compute the scalars $\varphi_{0i}^\top x(t)$, where $i=1,\ldots,n$.
+Then $\mu$ and $\eta$ satisfy the reconstruction identity \eqref{eq:movhor_fin}.
+Classical systems theory implies that the control problem \eqref{eq:ABCDfin_dualnull} is solvable if the system \eqref{eq:ABCDfin} is observable.
+Moreover, the solution of \eqref{eq:ABCDfin_dualnull} can be computed offline, so that the online reconstruction requires only the evaluation of the convolution integrals.
+This approach can be used for two purposes: \begin{enumerate}[(a)] \item {\bf State estimation:} By choosing a linearly independent family $(\varphi_{01},\ldots,\varphi_{0n})$ and determining corresponding null controls $\eta_1,\ldots,\eta_n$ and outputs $\mu_1,\ldots,\mu_n$ of the adjoint system, we can reconstruct the scalars $\varphi_{0i}^\top x(t)$ for $i=1,\ldots,n$.
 These values then allow us to determine $x(t)$.
-If only $N\leq n$ null controls are provided, we can determine the orthogonal projection (i.e., the best approximation) of $x(t)$ onto the $N$-dimensional plane $\operatorname{span}(\varphi_{01},\ldots,\varphi_{0N})$.
-Additionally, the reconstruction of $x(t)$ becomes straightforward if the initial values of the adjoint null control problem are orthonormal. \item {\bf State feedback:} Here we aim for realizing the state feedback $u(t)=Fx(t)$, $F\in\R^{m\times n}$, by only accessing the input and output.
+If only $N\leq n$ such null controls are used, we obtain the orthogonal projection, and hence the best approximation, of $x(t)$ onto the $N$-dimensional subspace $\operatorname{span}(\varphi_{01},\ldots,\varphi_{0N})$.
+The reconstruction is particularly simple if the initial values of the adjoint null-control problems form an orthonormal family. \item {\bf State feedback:} Here, the aim is to realise the state feedback $u(t)=Fx(t)$, $F\in\R^{m\times n}$, using only the measured input and output.
 To achieve this, we solve $m$ null control problems for the adjoint system, where the initial values $\varphi_{01},\ldots,\varphi_{0m}\in\R^n$ are the transposes of the row vectors of $F$.
-Then, by \eqref{eq:movhor_fin}, the moving horizon integration of the input and output of ~\eqref{eq:ABCDfin} gives
+Then \eqref{eq:movhor_fin} shows that the moving-horizon integrals of the input and output of \eqref{eq:ABCDfin} yield